Crypto-TII/CryptographicEstimators/README.md

 ## Introduction 🎉

 This library provides bit security estimators and asymptotic complexity estimators for cryptographic problems.
 Some of the implemented estimators are:

+- ### Problem Estimators
   - Multivariate Quadratic
   - Binary Syndrome Decoding
   - Syndrome Decoding over Fq
   - Permuted Kernel
   - Permutation Equivalence
   - Linear Equivalence
+  - MinRank
+  - Regular Syndrome Decoding

+- ### Schemes Estimators
+  - UOV

 You can also access the estimators through [this](https://estimators.crypto.tii.ae/) user friendly and installation-free web application.